TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 1950s: A dam forms Lake Marble Falls, but destroys the natural falls.

-Marble Falls Attractions
+Marble Falls, Texas Attractions

-• Granite Mountain – RM 1431 on the road to Burnett just North of town.
+• Granite Mountain – RM 1431 on the road to Burnet just North of town.
 From a roadside park (with the nicest picnic tables in the world) you can observe the quarrying of the same pink granite that was used in the construction of the state capitol building.

 • Lake LBJ: (formerly Granite Shoals Lake) 6,375 acres of water with high bluffs and granite outcroppings